 For journalistic assessment and preparation before publication.

-Findings from a clinical trial comparing Victoza® (liraglutide 1.8 mg) and sitagliptin (100 mg), both in combination with metformin, demonstrated that switching from sitagliptin to Victoza® provided superior HbA1c reductions vs continuing with sitagliptin treatment in adults with type 2 diabetes.
-Results from the LIRA-SWITCH trial were presented at the Endocrine Society's 98th Annual Meeting and Expo (ENDO 2016) in Boston, MA, US.
+Findings from the first phase 3a clinical trial for semaglutide, an investigational glucagon-like peptide-1 (GLP-1) analogue, demonstrated that treatment with semaglutide administered once-weekly, significantly improved glycaemic control compared to placebo in adults with type 2 diabetes previously managed with diet and exercise alone.
+Results from the SUSTAIN 1 trial were presented today at the Endocrine Society's 98th Annual Meeting and Expo (ENDO 2016) in Boston, MA, US.

 About Novo Nordisk

 Novo Nordisk is a global healthcare company with more than 90 years of innovation and leadership in diabetes care.
 This heritage has given us experience and capabilities that also enable us to help people defeat other serious chronic conditions: haemophilia, growth disorders and obesity.
 Headquartered in Denmark, Novo Nordisk employs approximately 41,000 people in 75 countries and markets its products in more than 180 countries.
 For more information, visit novonordisk.com, Facebook, Twitter, LinkedIn, YouTube

 - Sorli C, Harashima S, Tsoukas G, et al. SUSTAIN 1: efficacy and safety of once-weekly semaglutide monotherapy versus placebo in subjects with type 2 diabetes.
 Abstract number OR15-1.
 Endocrine Society's 98th Annual Meeting and Expo (ENDO 2016), Boston, MA, US; 1-4 April 2016.